What is EditorConfig and how does JetBrains Rider extend it?

 In C#, you can disable the JetBrains Rider formatter using EditorConfig masks that have

 JetBrains Rider will apply the following standard EditorConfig properties:

-As of version 2017.2, JetBrains Rider supports Roslyn EditorConfig properties with the exception of the following ones:
+As of version 2023.2, JetBrains Rider supports most frequently used EditorConfig properties for the .NET coding conventions: